m89p067/Scorecard/README.md

 import scorecard_functions
 ```
 Initially, create the parameter set to tune the scorecard features.
-Type the following row of code to generate the parameter dictionary with defaults:
+The following line of code could be used to generate the parameter dictionary with default values:
 ```
 param_dict=scorecard_functions.generate_parameters()
 ```
-Afterward modify the default parameters with the information about your CSV file and dataset which will be imported as a Pandas DataFrame:
+Afterward, one can modify the default parameters with users preferences.
+For example, one should define the information regarding name and location of the CSV file and dataset which will be imported as a Pandas DataFrame:
 *    'base_dir' # Path of the directory where the CSV resides
 *   'filename'# filename of the CSV with the log2 Fold change and Adjusted p-values.
 Should include gene names or gene ID as separate column
 *    'zscore' # Perform standardization on log2 F.C. values